 There appear to be no official reports that Stockton owned slaves.
 There is an official probate record showing that a younger Richard Stockton, possibly one of Stockton’s six children or a distant cousin “had several slaves, freeing one in 1823”.

 Bruce Carlson, a Stockton student in the 1990’s commented on our Liberty and Prosperity Facebook Page that he found evidence that Richard Stockton owned a slave named “Marcus”, while researching the history of Stockton’s home called Morven, the official residence of five New Jersey governors.
 According to Carlson, Stockton’s slave became an apprentice pharmacist for Dr. Benjamin Rush, one of America’s most respected physicians at the time.
+Benjamin Rush was also a signer of the Declaration of Independence.

 Should Richard Stockton be condemned for what he did?
 Should his statue be removed from Stockton University?